Many companies think that browse abandonment emails are just like abandoned cart emails and that the same rules apply.

 - 4 additional tactics for successful browse abandonment emails.

-At Inbox Army, we create revenue-boosting browse abandonment emails for our clients.
+As as email marketing company we at Inbox Army create revenue-boosting browse abandonment emails for our clients.
 If you want to discuss how we can create an effective browse abandonment email template for you (and help you achieve all your other email marketing goals), contact our team.

 Begin At The Beginning: How To Collect Emails